 If my written English is grammatically correct why do I need to be concerned with syntax?

 There is a distinct difference between writing that is grammatically correct and writing that is interesting to read.
-Syntax adds meaning and vibrancy to your sentences, where grammar simply ensures that the rules of language are followed within that sentence.
+Syntax adds meaning and vibrancy to your sentences, whereas grammar simply ensures that the rules of language are followed within that sentence.
 This is also, essentially, the difference between professional editors and proofreaders.
 An editor will make your writing more interesting, while a proofreader will just check for mistakes.

 Let’s look at an example: